-Scottish Water is investing £3 million in a major project to help reduce the risk of sewer flooding in Giffnock.
+Scottish Water is investing in a major project to help reduce the risk of sewer flooding in Giffnock.

 The project involves the installation of an underground storm storage tank to increase the capacity of the existing waste water network at this location.

-It is hoped the work will begin during the school summer holidays.
+Work is due to begin during the school summer holidays.

 At a Glance

 - Anticipated 13 Months Duration

 A storm storage tank will be installed beneath the grassed open space at the junction of Braidholm Road with Whitton Drive and Graffham Avenue.

 What We Are Doing

 A new offline underground storage tank will be installed beneath the grassed open space on the south side of Braidholm Road next to its junction with Whitton Drive and Graffham Avenue.